 I manage a company that publishes travel books.
 I'm hiring a freelance photographer to take the pictures for a new book on the Pacific Northwest.
 Do we have the right to reprint and reuse these pictures in our other books and materials, or do the pictures belong to the photographer?

 Your right to reuse the pictures depends on your agreement with the photographer.

-When an independent contractor creates a work, the copyright in that work -- which gives the owner the sole legal right to copy, distribute, and display that work, among other things -- generally belongs to the contractor.
+When a person creates a work in a fixed medium, the copyright in that work—which gives the owner the sole legal right to copy, distribute, and display that work, among other things—generally belongs to the creator.

-The important thing to remember is to get your agreement in writing before the project starts.
-If you don't, it will be difficult to later sort out the rights and the copyright will automatically belong to the person who created the work -- the photographer.
+The important strategy to remember is to get your agreement in writing before the project starts.
+If you don't, it will be difficult to later sort out the rights and the copyright will automatically belong to the person who created the work—the photographer.